metala/nitt/README.md

 - `type` **[String](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** The event type to invoke
 - `evt` **Any?** Any value (object is recommended and powerful), passed to each handler

-## Caveats

-Keep in mind, due to the nature, of the once handlers that self deregister, you are currently not able to remove (off) a once / when handlers.

 ## Contribute